electronic-pig/electronic-pig/README.md

 - 🎓 &nbsp; Studying software engineering at Sichuan University.

-- 🤠 &nbsp; Interested at new technologies and software developing.
+- 🤠 &nbsp; Interested at new and awesome technologies .

 ### 🛠 Tech Stack